This blog post is all about the best Bucharest travel guide.

 You could stop for a few hours and have a connection, but since we were in no rush, it made sense to stop and see Bucharest for a few days.

-Below you’ll find a Bucharest travel guide for spending three days in Bucharest, Romania.
-Including where we stayed, where we ate and a list of things to see and do.
+Below you’ll find a Bucharest travel guide for how to spend 3 days in Bucharest, Romania.
+Including where to stay, the best places to eat in Bucharest and a list of top things to do.

 - Hotel Trianon: Best Place to Stay in Bucharest Romania